survivejs/webpack-book/manuscript/developing/01_getting_started.md

 ## Examining the output

-If you execute `npx wp --mode production`, you should see output:
+If you execute `node_modules/.bin/wp --mode production`, you should see output:

 ```bash
 ⬡ webpack: Build Finished